- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 However, it's important to note that redundant power supplies alone cannot guarantee complete protection against data loss.
 It is still crucial to have proper backup strategies in place, such as regular data backups to external storage devices or cloud services, to ensure data safety and recovery in case of any unforeseen events.

-Although NAS LOCKERSTOR 10 Pro can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS LOCKERSTOR 10 Pro can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -